kailash-manasarovar/statement/docs/timeline/2024/april.md

 ## Drugged in the street by Dénia gypsies

 - It's Sunday 28th April (or potentially the Sunday before or after...).

-!!! tip "Checking on X for clues on this evening's true date"
-    - I am up all night on 28th and way into Monday 29th's early hours, up to 6am, tweeting.
-    - I don't understand these tweet timings as I'm due to start work.
-    - Why didn't I go to sleep?
-    - Here's the [tweet search](https://x.com/search?q=(from%3A1frgvn)%20until%3A2024-04-29%20since%3A2024-04-28&src=typed_query).
-    - I mention smelling toast, and I remember that as it was very unusual.
-    - Why am I up all night tweeting exuberantly?

 - I go to the Pekin Chinese restaurant for dinner.
 - As I'm walking back home, I see a small group of gypsies in front of me.